 - Communications / Phase Two: Constant communication between counties in a collaborative arrangement can be difficult and requires additional effort to ensure that critical items are clearly communicated to all staff.

-- Monitoring / Phase Two: Conducting regular evaluations of the CJS arrangements could reveal opportunities for these arrangements to increase their efficiency and effectiveness in the community and show value for more widespread adoption.
+- Performance Measurement / Phase Two: Conducting regular evaluations of the CJS arrangements could reveal opportunities for these arrangements to increase their efficiency and effectiveness in the community and show value for more widespread adoption.

 - Monitoring and Improving / Phase Three: Throughout the years, the partnerships have gone through several transformations.
 Some CJS arrangements lost partner counties due to financial and political pressures.
 Many CJS arrangements made shifts in personnel and operations in order to accommodate new shared services.